Vibranium-Data/RESCO/resco-examples.md

 ## Example: New York MTA - Subway

 Domain: Mobility

 Data source: [New York MTA GTFS Data](https://data.ny.gov/Transportation/MTA-General-Transit-Feed-Specification-GTFS-Static/fgm6-ccue/about_data)

 **Subway Trip as Event**

+Each subway trip is modeled as an Event, involving the train and the departure and arrival stations as entities.

 ```json
 {